 Okay, yes I know a little bit about Nairobi because my daughter was over there just a couple of months ago.
 So we were taking a bit of interest on it.

-The interesting thing about the question with regards to bus rapid transport or you could ask the same question about light rail or heavy rail or freeways and highways is, in terms of asset management, you don’t want to jump into a solution before you’ve analyzed the problem.
+The interesting thing about the question with regards to bus rapid transport or you could ask the same question about light rail or heavy rail or freeways and highways are, in terms of asset management, you don’t want to jump into a solution before you’ve analyzed the problem.

 And I think, again as an engineer often we do that, we say, Oh look we’ve got this terrible congestion, we’ve got this terrible problem, we need to build ‘XYZ’.